wwarthen/RomWBW/Source/Images/ReadMe.txt

 In summary, CP/M files are placed inside of a pre-defined Windows directory structure.
 A script is then run to create the floppy and hard disk images from the directory tree contents.
-The resultant images may be copied directly to floppy or hard disk media or used for SIMH emulator disk images.
+The resultant images may be copied directly to floppy or hard disk media or used as SIMH emulator disk images.

 System Requirements
 -------------------